Imgoodboyz/FQRL-library/README.md

-this is a library help you code better especially with the new one,this library name FQRL or Fast QuadRatic Library(dumb name lol) so this library was make to run on the oldest compiler or the oldest c++ version as possible as i can do if you guy have any idea send me a email on this gmail giab06052011@gmail.com
+this is a library help you code better especially with the new one,this library name FQCL or Fast Quad Char Library(maybe not dumb) so this library was make to run on the oldest compiler or the oldest c++ version as possible as i can do if you guy have any idea send me a email on this gmail giab06052011@gmail.com